 H – Hotels.
 We have a range of excellent hotels here in Leeds, from the big names to stylish boutiques.
 Good news, from 4th July, many Leeds hotels will be able to welcome guests again!
 Many will require advance bookings so please be sure to book your stay in advance.
 Although things may be slightly different, you can still guarantee a warm welcome.

 H – Hand sanitiser.
 There will be hand sanitiser stations in place in the main areas of the city and many shops will also have their own stations.
 It’s always a good idea though to bring your own just in case.

 I – Information.
 We will be keeping this webpage up to date with information about visiting Leeds.
 When you’re in the city centre, you will see new signage in busy areas of the city with key information and a reminder to maintain two-metre social distancing at all times.
+Leeds Visitor Centre is now open Tuesday to Saturday 10am-4pm and ready to assist with any enquiry you have.
 Information related to the Coronavirus can be found on the Leeds City Council website.

 J – Jousting.
 Did you know an epic jousting tournament takes places here in Leeds?!
 Royal Armouries’ annual International Jousting Tournament is arguably the most chivalrous event on the calendar.
 Although this year’s tournament has been postponed, you can head over to the Royal Armouries’ YouTube where all your jousting questions will be answered.

 K – Kirkgate Market.
 The iconic Kirkgate Market has remained open to keep you topped up with fresh food.
 From Monday 15th June, the market will be welcoming back more of the traders so be sure to call in for a visit – whilst maintaining social distancing of course!